netobserv/flowlogs-pipeline/README.md

 {"Bytes":20800,"DstAddr":"10.130.2.2","DstPort":36936,"Packets":400,"Proto":6,"SequenceNum":1919,"SrcAddr":"10.130.2.13","SrcHostIP":"10.0.197.206","SrcPort":3100,"TCPFlags":0,"TimeFlowStart":0,"TimeReceived":1637501832}
 ```

-The bellow configuration will remove (filter) the entry from the output
+The below configuration will remove (filter) the entry from the output

 ```yaml
 pipeline: